jbmorley/jbmorley/README.md

 👋🏻 Hi, I'm Jason.
 I create things.
 Check out my [website](https://jbmorley.co.uk) if you're interested in me, the ideas behind my software and hardware projects, and what I get up to elsewhere in life.
-Otherwise, take a look at some of the things I've done around here:
+Otherwise, take a look at some of the things I've done around here.

 # Apps